docnok/docnok.github.io/index.md

 ---

 ### Recent news:

+- June 2019: We will present "An Effective Label Noise Modelfor DNN Text Classification" at NAACL 2019 in Minneapolis.
+Joint work with former PhD student Ishan Jindal and collaborators Daniel Pressel and Brian Lester.
+- May 2019: New work "A Nonlinear, Noise-aware, Quasi-clustering Approach to Learning Deep CNNs from Noisy Labels" accepted to the CVPR Workshop on Uncertainty and Robustness in Deep Learning.
+Work with Ishan Jindal, Daniel Pressel, and Xuwen Chen.
+- May 2019: Presented "Anytime Minibatch: Exploiting Stragglers in Online Distributed Optimization" at ICLR 2019 in New Orleans.
+Joint work with Nuwan Ferdinand, Stark Draper, and Haider Al-Lawati at the University of Toronto.
+- Mar.
+2019: Journal paper "Stochastic Optimization from Distributed, Streaming Data in Rate-limited Networks" appears in IEEE Transactions on Signal and Information Processing over Networks.
+Joint work with Waheed U. Bajwa at Rutgers.
 - Dec.
-2018: Conference paper "Anytime Minibatch: Exploiting Stragglers in Online Distributed Optimization" is accepted to ICLR 2019.
-Joint work with Nuwan Ferdinand, Stark Draper, and Haider Al-Lawati at the University of Toronto.
-- Nov.
-2018: Journal paper "Multi-Scale Spectrum Sensing in Dense Multi-Cell Cognitive Networks" is accepted to IEEE Transactions on Communciations.
+2018: Journal paper "Multi-Scale Spectrum Sensing in Dense Multi-Cell Cognitive Networks" appears in IEEE Transactions on Communciations.
 Joint work with Nicolo Michelusi, Urbashi Mitra, and Robert Calderbank.
-- Jul.
-2018: Journal paper "Stochastic Optimization from Distributed, Streaming Data in Rate-limited Networks" is accepted to IEEE Transactions on Signal and Information Processing over Networks.
-Joint work with Waheed U. Bajwa at Rutgers.